hugosilvaguerreiro/nostemu/README.md

 # Nostemu
-Nostemu is a c++ gameboy (or chip-8) emulator, for now ... this emulator emerged by mixing the need for a personal project with nostalgia.
+Nostemu is a c++ gameboy emulator.
+This emulator emerged by mixing the need for a personal project with nostalgia.